Andreas-Sjogren-Furst/ML-OPS-Healthy-vs-Rotten/reports/README.md

 We tested our code on Python versions 3.11 and 3.12, ensuring that the project works consistently with the latest Python releases.
 Caching:

-We made use of caching for Python dependencies and Docker layers, significantly speeding up the CI pipeline by avoiding redundant installations and builds.
+We made use of caching for Python dependencies, significantly speeding up the CI pipeline by avoiding redundant installations and builds.
 An example of our triggered workflow can be seen here: Link to GitHub Actions Workflow.

 This comprehensive CI setup has helped us maintain a high standard of code quality while ensuring compatibility and efficiency throughout the project lifecycle.